 - 1/4 cup water

-- 2 tbsp sliced almonds & cashews (for garnish after glazing)
+- 2 tablespoons fine chopped Slivered Almonds & Raw Unsalted Pistachio (Shelled) (for garnish after glazing)

 - 1 sheet store bought Pie dough (I get the Trader Joe's brand)

-Make Sugar Syrup.
-Heat a sauce pan on medium heat.
+Make Sugar Syrup While Gujiya is baking, heat a sauce pan on medium heat.
 Add sugar and water.
 Bring to a boil and simmer on medium heat till it thickens enough to coat the back of a spoon, about 5-6 minutes.

-Dip Gujiyas in the cooled sugar syrup, coating well on all sides.
+Glaze and garnish Dip baked Gujiyas in the cooled sugar syrup, coating well on all sides.
 Sprinkle some crushed pistachios on top.
 Place on a wire-rack for setting.